Is Storing Food In Pots And Pans In Refrigerator A Good Idea?

 You might argue that you’ve covered the pot or pan with a lid before putting it in the fridge.
 However, that does not completely seal the pot.
 Therefore, bacteria and odors from the surroundings can get into the food and contaminate it.

-Calphalon manufacturers support this.
+Cookware manufacturer Calphalon supports this.
 That is why they advise their clients against using metal cookware (including non-stick ones) to keep food.
 According to them, even the best cookware sets are designed for cooking, NOT storage.

-If you are using aluminum, or copper cooking utensils then they can leach chemicals into your food.
-This is particularly if you store the food while it is still hot.
+If you use aluminum or copper pots and pans, they can leach chemicals into your food in some situations.
+This is particularly true if you store acidic food while it is still hot.
 It is only cookware coated with enamel that does not leach.

 The foods that take absorb the highest amounts of aluminum are leafy vegetables and foods rich in acids.
 An excellent example is tomatoes.

-The Clemson University Food Safety released a report which cautioned against storing food in cooking utensils in the refrigerator.
+The Clemson University Food Safety released a report which cautioned against storing food in cookware in the refrigerator.
 The manufacturers of cookware say that you should not leave salty or acidic food in your stainless steel cookware for an extended amount of time.